 Other drug-related options include bromocriptine, pramipexole, and ropinirole.

 A doctor may recommend surgery for people who do not respond to medication.
-The primary type is called deep brain stimulation (DBS).
+The primary type is deep brain stimulation (DBS).

 During the procedure, a surgeon implants electrodes in a person’s brain.
 These stimulate targeted areas to alleviate some symptoms of PD.
 DBS can also reduce the need for certain drugs, and this may especially benefit people experiencing unpleasant side effects.